 Most RVers can appreciate the importance of Elkhart, Indiana.
 More than 80 percent of global RV and component production is based throughout this region.
 That means that if you see an RV rolling down the road anywhere in the world, chances are that it was built in northern Indiana.

 Truckload after truckload of fifth wheel caps, travel trailer frames, lumber, steel and aluminum, all zip from one manufacturer to another.
 It’s common to see big box trucks with RV component advertising wraps carting products to different manufacturing plants any given day of the week.
-Elkhart is one of those cities where nothing sleeps.
+Elkhart is one of those cities where even rust never sleeps.

 But, before we see all there is to do and see in Elkhart, let’s learn about how this incredible city earned its’ place.